Kristen J. Amundson

-Kristen J. "Kris" Amundson (born December 3, 1949, in Brainerd, Minnesota) is a former delegate to the Virginia General Assembly.
+Kristen J. "Kris" Amundson (born December 3, 1949) is an American politician and former delegate to the Virginia General Assembly.
 A Democrat, she was elected to the Virginia House of Delegates in November 1999.
 She represented the 44th district in Fairfax County.
 She announced that she would not seek reelection to the General Assembly in 2009, and was replaced by fellow Democrat Scott Surovell.
 Prior to her service in the General Assembly, Amundson was on the Fairfax County School Board.
-She is currently the president and CEO of the National Association of State Boards of Education (NASBE).
+She served as the president and CEO of the National Association of State Boards of Education (NASBE) from 2013 to 2019.
+She is the author of two books, 81 Questions for Parents and Unfinished Learning: Parents, Schools, and COVID School Closures, both published by Rowman & Littlefield.